yahoo/bgdocs/doc-site/content/en/jvm/tutorial-2.md

 At this point we want to make an important point about the way state resources work.
 Even though the behavior that supplies `heatOn` calls `.update()` every time it runs, it doesn't necessarily update the state resource.
-Behavior Graph uses `==` to check if the new value is different from the starting value.
+Inside `.update()`, Behavior Graph uses `.equals()` to check if the new value is different from the starting value.
 If they are the same, the state resource does not actually update.
 Therefore, demanding behaviors are not activated.

 As an example, if `heatOn.value()` is currently `false`, calling `heatOn.update(true)` will update the resource and activate demanding behaviors.
-However, if in the next event we also call `heatOn.update(true)`, Behavior Graph will check `true == true` and therefore will not actually update or activate demanding behaviors.
+However, if in the next event we also call `heatOn.update(true)`, Behavior Graph will see that it is already `true` and therefore will not actually update or activate demanding behaviors.

 #### Turning On

-We aren't controlling actually heating equipment.
+We aren't controlling actual heating equipment.
-But our ui object has some API to simulate this functionality by gradually increasing our heat over time.
+But our ThermostatUI object has some API to simulate this functionality by gradually increasing our heat over time.

 {{< highlight java "hl_lines=2-6">}}
         if (heatOn.justUpdatedTo(true)) {